josephclaytonhansen/c-sharp-challenges/README.md

 HINT: If you've done challenge #6, you've done at least half of this already.
 Don't be afraid to re-use code!
 </details>

+*This challenge uses everything these challenges have covered so far (even math operations, if you do the bonus) and concludes this challenge set.*
 ### Challenge 15
 Build a game of Rock, Paper, Scissors.
 Give the option to play again.
 Keep a running score.